Mongolia

 Mongolia held its first democratic elections in 1990, after 70 years of single-party rule.
 There are two major political parties in the country: the Mongolian People's Party (MPP), which evolved from the communist single-party government, and the Democratic Party (DP) that grew out of Mongolia's 1990 democracy movement.

-Executive power in Mongolia is shared between the Parliament and the President.
-Members of the State Great Khural (Parliament) are elected for a fixed four-year term, while the President serves a single six-year term (on different electoral cycles).
+Executive power in Mongolia is shared between the Prime Minister and the President.
+Legislative power rests with the State Great Khural (Parliament) of Mongolia.
+Members of the State Great Khural are elected for a fixed four-year term, while the President serves a single six-year term (on different electoral cycles).
 The Cabinet is appointed by the Prime Minister.
 The President is the Commander-in-Chief and holds the power to veto legislation, although this can be overridden by a two-thirds majority in Parliament.

-In the eight Parliamentary Elections held since the 1992 Constitution came into effect, power has alternated between the two major parties.
+In the ninth Parliamentary Elections held since the 1992 Constitution came into effect, power has alternated between the two major parties.
 The DP formed grand coalition governments in 1996, 2004 and 2012, while the MPP achieved decisive victories in elections held in 1992, 2000, 2008, 2016 and 2020.
-The next Parliamentary Elections are scheduled for 2024.
+Following a constitutional amendment in 2023, the number of parliamentarians increased from 76 to 126.
+In June 2024 Parliamentary Elections, the MPP secured a slim majority (68 of 126 seats) and signed a memorandum of understanding with the Democratic Party (42 seats) and HUN Party (8 seats) to form a Coalition Government.

 Since the 1992 Constitution came into effect, eight Presidential Elections have been held in Mongolia.
 On 9 June 2021, Ukhnaagiin Khurelsukh (MPP) was elected President with a large majority in the first round of voting.
 Former President Khaltmaagiin Battulga (DP) had been ruled ineligible to run for a second term following a constitutional ruling.
 The next Presidential Elections will be held in 2027.